PaulScotti/paulscotti.github.io/_posts/2017-10-21-hacking-the-phd.md

 4. Leibovich, Vogel, Henik, Ansari (2015): Asymmetric processing of numerical and nonnumerical magnitudes in the brain: an fMRI study
 5. Kay, Weiner, Grill-Spector (2015): Attention reduces spatial uncertainty in human ventral temporal cortex

 That's more like it!
-So now all I have to do is pick one that's interesting, and have a fun stroll through the rabbit hole.
-In this case I took a closer look at (3) and (5).
+So now all I have to do is pick one that's most interesting, and have a fun stroll through the rabbit hole.
+Although I found all of these articles interesting, I chose to take a closer look at (5).

+## Step 2: Digging the Rabbit Hole
+The takeaway message from this article was that one can use a pRF model to determine how spatial uncertainty influences VTC activity, and once that becomes measurable they used different attentional tasks to see how this can modulate activation.
+So whenever I read an article, I ask 2 major questions:

+1. What is the high-level takeaway (why does this matter)?
+2. What is the mechanism involved?

+An easy way to digest this is to list off your high-level points and then support them with evidence, thinking critically about whether this evidence is enough to convince you of their conclusions.

+* Surprisingly, the "what" pathway is modulated by changes in spatial characteristics (position, size)
+    * Explanation
+* Top-down demands (i.e., attention tasks) modulates pRFs in hV4 and higher-level areas
+  * Testing

+## Step 3: Traversing the Rabbit hole
+It's obviously not enough to one high-impact paper and have an epiphany about some amazing research question that nobody else has explored.
+We need to do some other reading.

+## Supplementary Step: Organizing Previously Read Articles